 BONK vs PEPE/WIF

-- Lens: PEPE/WIF favor short, hype-led rotations; BONK favors ecosystem lock-in and recurring burn/flywheel stories.
+- Lens: PEPE and WIF favor shorter, hype-led rotations; BONK favors Solana ecosystem lock-in and recurring burn/flywheel narratives.

 Catalysts, Headwinds & Risk Matrix